holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Next time someone changes their password (providing the account is local), `[number of rounds]` number of `rounds` will be used.

-I would suggest adding this and re creating your passwords now.
+I would suggest adding this and recreating your passwords now.
 Just before you do, it is usually a good idea to be logged in at an extra terminal and possibly a root terminal as well, until you are sure you can log in again.
-It just makes things easier if for what ever reason you can no longer log in at a new terminal.
-Now... as your normal user run:
+It just makes things easier if, for what ever reason, you can no longer log in at a new terminal.
+Now, as your normal user run:

 `passwd`

-providing your existing password then your new one twice.
+providing your existing password, then your new one twice.
 You should now be able to see your password in the `/etc/shadow` file with the added `rounds` parameter.

-Also have a check in `/var/log/auth.log`.
-Reboot and check you can still log in as your normal user.
-If all good.
-Do the same with the root account.
+Also, have a check in `/var/log/auth.log`.
+Reboot and check that you can still log in as your normal user.
+If all good, do the same with the root account.

 Let's have a look at the `passwd` and `shadow` file formats.